Selous Scouts: Legacy

 Following the dissolution of the Selous Scouts in 1980, most of its white soldiers emigrated to South Africa and were integrated into the South African Special Forces and the South African Police's special units.
 This formed part of an effort by the SADF to recruit white veterans of Rhodesian counter-insurgency units that was designated Operation Winter.
+Reid-Daly was among the Selous Scouts who moved to South Africa, and was appointed the head of Transkei Defence Force (the military of the nominally independent 'bantustan' of Transkei) in the early 1980s.
+He recruited other former Selous Scouts to train the force, but was forced to resign in 1987 after Transkei's rulers were overthrown by a military officer who had previously been trained by the Selous Scouts.

 The former Selous Scouts contributed to the adoption by the South African security forces of the unit's ruthless tactics.
 For instance, former Selous Scouts comprised most of the initial personnel of the South African Koevoet unit, and it used similar tactics.
 This unit was responsible for many human rights violations.
 The South African Police's Vlakplaas paramilitary hit squad that was established in 1979 was also inspired by the Selous Scouts, as was the Civil Cooperation Bureau that was formed in 1986.
 Following the end of the Apartheid regime in South Africa some former Selous Scouts joined private military companies.

 Reid-Daly's memoirs Selous Scouts: Top Secret War, which were first published in 1982, have had a strong influence on the historiography of the Rhodesian Bush War.
 It was among the first such works to be published, and was followed by many books by white veterans of the war.
 The book has been widely cited, with historians and commentators arguing that it clearly illustrated the tactics used by the Rhodesians.
 It does not mention any of the atrocities committed by the Selous Scouts.
 Many other books have since been published about the Selous Scouts.
+These works often glorify the unit.